threadmapper/sequence-under-peaks/README.md

-# Script to sequences under peaks
+# Scripts to find the sequences under peaks

 - This repository contain the scripts to find the sequences under the peaks for MST and HOX genes
 - Please go through the mansucript, Oses-Ruiz et al(2021)